 The morning meeting greetings can also incorporate academics.
 We use address labels to practice letters, sounds, numbers, shapes, and sight words during our morning meeting greeting!
 With these greetings students greet each other by the skill written on the label instead of by name!
 So we might say “Good morning 11!”

 Here’s another greeting idea.
 Write student names and add their pictures to index cards.
 Students choose a card, find that person and greet them!

 Here’s another greeting idea!
-Create a PowerPoint side with turkeys.
-Put student pictures behind the turkey.
-When you advance the slide, the turkey moves and we greet the person we see.
+Create a PowerPoint greeting!
+Create slides with a picture to match any theme.
+Put student pictures behind the image.
+When you advance the slide, the image moves and we greet the person we see.
 This idea is used throughout the year.
 We use these PowerPoint greetings with rainbows, the moon, carrots, etc.